 Mountain biking is only allowed until Diamond Lake only, and not Rocky Mountain.

-You’ll have a great view on Lake Wanaka and nearby snow mountains.
+You’ll have a great view of Lake Wanaka and the nearby snowy mountains of Mt Aspiring National Park.
 And by nearby, I mean they’re literally just across the short valley.
-Seems to close yet so far.
+Seems so close yet so far.

 Relax in the Wanaka Lavender Farm

-Located just a few minutes’ walks from Wanaka town lies Wanaka Lavender Farm.
+Located just a few minutes walk from Wanaka town lies Wanaka Lavender Farm.
 It’s easily accessible for those who’re spending a day or two in Wanaka, and don’t have a car to get around.

 With 10 acres of lavender fields and gardens, along with several farm animals (including alpacas and highland cows!), Wanaka Lavender Farm is a wonderful place to get a taste of the country feel.